 The ease and advantages of doing business in Singapore.

 A conducive business environment is seen to be vital in Singapore’s open-economy model.
 The ease of either starting up or running a business, taxation, an independent legal system, access to local finance, capital importation and the repatriation of profits are all areas where Singapore enjoys a competitive advantage over other locations.

-At Maritime and Port Authority of Singapore (MPA), we recognise that shipping is a capital-intensive international business and that a conducive business environment is vital to the operation of shipping companies.
+MPA recognises that shipping is a capital-intensive international business and that a conducive business environment is vital to the operation of shipping companies.
 We have in place a suite of programmes that facilitate the growth of maritime businesses operating from Singapore.

 Access to Global Maritime Services

 Singapore is home to a pool of professional and global maritime services that specialise in the maritime sector.

 Singapore offers a deep and wide pool of maritime professional services, able to provide specialised support, expertise and advice on areas of businesses, such as:

 - Bunkering services

 - Marine insurance services